 By Hannah Schenker

-A same-sex couple shared photographs of themselves both breastfeeding their four-week-old daughter to raise awareness of LGBT families.
+A same-sex couple shared photographs of themselves both breastfeeding their four-week-old daughter to raise awareness of LGBTQI+ families.

 Claire Eden-McIlroy and her partner Steph, from Australia, had the photos taken by birth photographer Lacey Barratt, which when shared via Instagram gained interest from around the world.